Sachaa-Thanasius/discord-musicbot/README.md

 # discord-musicbot
-A small Discord bot for playing music
+A small Discord bot for playing music.